areaDetector/ADCore/FUTURE_PLANS.md

 ADcore Future Plans
 ===================
 This is a list of some features that may be implemented in the future.
-Some features are planned for a specific release which is indicated.
+If features are planned for a specific release then this is indicated.

 * NDArrayPool
     - Add a driver parameter to log cases when buffer could not be allocated?